All classes are available In Person and/or Virtually!

 Is the curriculum you use yours?
 Is there a copyright?
 Can I share it with other families?

-Yes, the curriculum was created and written by me.
+Yes, the the curriculums I use were created and written by me.

 Yes, there is a copyright on most of my materials, so sharing is prohibited.